Cucumber, Tomato, and Garbanzo Salad with Feta

 If you’re making this cucumber and tomato salad with the beans, please don’t skip the step of marinating the garbanzos in balsamic vinegar for that extra flavor boost.
 I’ve made this plenty of times with regular balsamic vinegar, but when I made it to update the photos I used white balsamic vinegar (affiliate link), which kept the light color of the beans.
 If you have white balsamic vinegar I’d definitely use it for a prettier salad, but this is just as tasty with regular balsamic vinegar!

-When I made this to take new photos I had some of those big basil plants from Trader Joe’s sitting in my window, so I opted for fresh basil this time.
+When I made this recipe to take new photos I had some of those big basil plants from Trader Joe’s growing on the patio, so I opted for fresh basil this time.
 But fresh oregano, fresh basil or fresh parsley would all be great here, so use what you have.

-You could replace the garbanzos with a lower-carb protein option like diced chicken, canned tuna, shrimp, or cooked sausage if you want a low-carb option for this recipe.
+You could replace the garbanzo beans with a lower-carb protein option like diced chicken, canned tuna, or small cooked shrimp if you want a lower-carb option for this recipe.

-- Canned garbanzo beans need to be rinsed well with cold water (until no more foam appears) and then drained in a colander for at least 15 minutes.
+- Canned garbanzo beans need to be rinsed well with cold water and then drained in a colander.

-- While beans drain, whisk together the balsamic vinegar, olive oil, and Spike Seasoning (affiliate link) or another seasoning of your choice.
-It’s important to use good quality extra virgin olive oil and balsamic vinegar here since there’s not a lot of other seasoning in the salad.
+- While beans drain, whisk together balsamic vinegar, olive oil, and Spike Seasoning (affiliate link) or another seasoning of your choice.
+It’s important to use good quality extra virgin olive oil and balsamic vinegar here.

 - When you’re ready for chopping the tomatoes and cucumbers, let the marinated garbanzo beans drain, saving the reserved dressing.
 Taste the dressing for seasoning, adding more vinegar and olive oil if you don’t have at least 3 T of dressing.
 (We added 2 T more olive oil and 1 T more vinegar, but you might want less dressing.)

-- This is a recipe where it’s important to have fresh, flavorful tomatoes and fresh small cucumbers.
+- Use fresh, flavorful tomatoes and fresh small cucumbers.
 I use equal parts tomatoes and cucumbers, but you can vary the proportions depending on what you have.
-If you use larger tomatoes that are extra juicy, I’d drain tomatoes in a colander for a few minutes.
+If you use larger tomatoes that are juicy, I’d drain tomatoes in a colander.

 - Then season the salad with salt and pepper, add Feta and toss salad to gently mix.